-GEOL 1050 Earth History
+GEOL 1050 Earth History 4 cr

 This course provides interpretations of the evolution of our planet and its natural systems, including the scientific basis of these interpretations as well as the controversies faced as these developing interpretations have challenged existing social and religious standards.
 The interplay of scientific advancement and societal norms are probed in order to appreciate the broader context of our understanding of Earth's evolution.
 Lab activities demonstrate current application of the scientific method to questions of Earth's history.
-Lecture 3 hours; lab 2 hours.
-Prerequisite: Eligible for READ 1106.
+MnTC Goals: 3, 9.

-GEOL 1101 The Dynamic Earth
+GEOL 1101 The Dynamic Earth 4 cr

 This course is an introduction to materials and structure of the earth and processes acting internally and externally to change it.
+It includes identification of This course is an introduction to materials and structure of the earth and processes acting internally and externally to change it.
 It includes identification of common rocks and minerals, as well as other laboratory activities.
-Lecture 3 hours per week; lab 2 hours per week.
+MnTC Goals: 3, 10.

-GEOL 1110 Environmental Geology
+GEOL 1110 Environmental Geology 3 cr